Moreno Valley: Juveniles accused in death of 13-year-old student are sentenced to probation, released to parents

-The 14-year-old defendants must also serve 150 hours of community service, undergo therapy and enroll in a character-building program, a judge ruled Friday.
+The 14-year-old defendants must also serve 150 hours of community service, undergo therapy and enroll in a character-building program, Riverside County Superior Court Judge Roger Luebs ruled Friday.

-The victim, 13-year old Diego Stolz, was beaten to death at Moreno Valley middle school back in 2019.
+The victim, 13-year old Diego Stolz, was beaten to death at Landmark Middle School on Sept.
+16, 2019.

 A bystander's cellphone video shows Diego being punched and then falling and hitting his head on a pillar in the schoolyard.